HighnessAtharva/Blog/content/posts/personal/Lists/list-favorite-soundtracks.md

     image: blog/list-soundtrack.jpg
     alt: "My Favorite Soundtracks"
     caption: "A list of my favorite soundtracks from movies, video games and other media"
+description: "A list of my favorite soundtracks from movies, video games and other media.
+I've been listening to these for years and they never get old."
 tags: ["Music", "lists"]

 ---